 When converting a PDF file into HTML5 content, there are different ways to go about it depending on your priorities.
-HTML5 contains different features compared to PDF, so there is not always a direct match.
+IDRsolutions have been working on this thorny issue for over 4 year now.
+We have found that HTML5 contains different features compared to PDF, so there is not always a direct match.

 For example, the PDF file format allows individual control over the spacing between each text character.
 You can emulate this in HTML5 by putting each character in its own div tag but this can create large files.
 So in this case is an exact layout or smaller filesize more important to you?

 1. Make a image of the page and display it as an image in HTML5

 Disadvantages: Large file size, does not scale, text not selectable.

 2. Make a image of the page and display it as an image in HTML5 and hide text behind it

 Disadvantages: Large file size, does not scale, text may be ignored by search engines.

 3. Convert all Contents into closest HTML5 equivalent.
 Text becomes text, images stay as images and Vector content can be put on canvas or image

 Advantages: Smaller file size, perfect zoom on text, searchable.